reidka/gitomator.github.io/_docs/01-welcome.md

  * Automate your workflow around services like GitHub & Travis CI.
  * Use the existing automation tasks, or create your own.
  * Plug-in architecture allows you to use the same API to access different service providers.
- * Extensible architecture allows you easily add new services, providers and tasks.
+ * Easy to extend with new services, providers and tasks.
  * Free, Open-Source (MIT license), contributor-friendly project.
 Please open issues and/or submit pull-requests on [GitHub](https://github.com/gitomator).